apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 Make sure you have all the followings prepared.
 * Google cloud account.
 * `kubectl`: to interact with Kubernetes clusters.
 For installation details, refer to [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
-* `kbcli`: the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.
+* `kbcli`: the command line tool of KubeBlocks and is used for the interaction with KubeBlocks.

 ### Configure GCP environment